Ex-FBI leader Andrew McCabe wins back pension in Justice Dept. settlement after he was fired under Trump

 McCabe was one of several former high-ranking law enforcement officials to testify before Congress about the Russia probe, and has said he believed he had a duty to investigate whether Trump’s 2016 presidential campaign coordinated with Russia to influence the election.

-A special counsel probe reported that it could not establish coordination, but described 10 episodes of potential obstruction by Trump, and noted that Justice Department guidelines have long held that a sitting president could not be charged with a crime.
+A special counsel probe reported that it could not establish coordination but described 10 episodes of potential obstruction by Trump, and noted that Justice Department guidelines have long held that a sitting president could not be charged with a crime.

 The relationship between Trump and McCabe, whose FBI career began in 1996, was fraught from the start.
 McCabe was named deputy director by Comey in 2016.
 However, the former career law enforcement official has alleged that Trump in one of their early talks called his wife, Jill McCabe, a “loser” because of her failed run for a state Senate seat in Virginia.